Yorkshire Cup Preview, Tips, Runners & Trends (Dante Festival)

 Yorkshire Cup Past Winners

 Here are the Yorkshire Cup past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won, along with the age & weight of the horse.
-Also detailed is the stall where the horse came from and the total number of runners in the race.
+Each row details the race year, the winning horse, and the horse's age & weight.
+Also detailed is the stall from which the horse came and the total number of runners in the race.
 The horse's trainer and the jockey at the time of winning the Yorkshire Cup are also displayed, along with the starting price at which the horse was sent off.

 Race Notes: There was no renewal in 2020.